habin-isa/Angelos/README.md

 ```
 * Plug in an Apple device
 * Build and run with your device as the selected target
-* Press Command + U to run tests in Xcode

 ## Running Tests
 * Press Command + U to run tests in Xcode